freshjuice-dev/freshjuice.dev/src/content/docs/modules/blog-listing/index.md

 ### Settings
 - **Blog**: The blog you want to display.
 You can select the blog from the dropdown list from our default blogs, or create your own.
-- **Show Tags Filter?**: (Toggle Option) Display the option to filter blog posts in blog listing by their tags.
+- **Show Tags Filter?**: (Toggle) Option to filter blog posts in blog listing by their tags.
-- **Show Search Bar?**: (Toggle Option) Display the option to filter blog posts in blog listing by search input.
+- **Show Search Bar?**: (Toggle) Option to filter blog posts in blog listing by search input.
 - **Search Label Text**: The text above the search bar when Show Search Bar is enabled.
 - **Search Placeholder Text**: The placeholder text inside the search bar when Show Search Bar is enabled.
 - **Filter Label text**: The text above the tags filter dropdown when Show Tags Filter is enabled.
 - **Filter Placeholder Text**: The placeholder text inside the tags filter dropdown when Show Tags Filter is enabled.
-- **Show Featured Article?** (Toggle Option) Display a "featured article" at the top of blog listing that fills full width of the container.
+- **Show Featured Article?** (Toggle) Option to have a "featured article" at the top of blog listing that fills full width of the container.
-- **Show Read Time?**: (Toggle Option) Display the estimated read time of the blog post.
+- **Show Read Time?**: (Toggle) Option to display the estimated read time of the blog post.

 ---